git/git.github.io/General-Microproject-Information.md

 script you change.
 If you change "foo.c" or "foo.h", the title of your patch should probably start with "foo: ".

+If you create a function to refactor existing code, it's possible that more files would be changed, but the changes should be trivial in most of them.

 ### Research existing related work

 In general it's a good idea to check on the mailing list archive